lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 ## RStudio: R Markdown Test

 To run a more complex test of the RStudio implementation, we'll create an R Markdown document by selecting it from the menu bar.
-Since I've already updated all the required packages for R Markdown and knitr, I won't receive messages asking me to update these package, but "your mileage may vary."
+Since I've already updated all the required packages for R Markdown and knitr, I did not receive messages asking me to update these packages, but "your mileage may vary."

 <img src="./images/misc-rOnChromebook11.png">